• Home

 or hard of hearing, promoting inclusivity and accessibility in vital support services.

 "Voices of Peace" also aims to transform harmful gender norms deeply rooted in these communities by launching a multi-platform behavior change communication campaign.
-This campaign incorporates radio segments, social media content including sign language videos, community dialogues, and podcasts to reach over 5,000 residents, fostering dialogue and awareness around violence prevention and gender equality.
+This campaign incorporates radio segments, social media content (including sign language videos), community dialogues, and podcasts to reach over 5,000 residents, fostering dialogue and awareness on violence prevention and gender equality.
 The establishment of peer support and advocacy groups will provide ongoing emotional and

 practical assistance for survivors while nurturing solidarity and resilience among participants.